jabasai/TopologicalMapVisual/README.md

 This extension allows you to visualize your topological map wihtin the VS Code instead of downloading and setting up ROS and RViZ.

+## Setup

+This extension is available publically via VSCode Marketplace.
+Search for 'Topological Map Visual'

 ## Features

 Basic usage: